Travel.State.Gov > Passport Operations in Response to COVID-19

 Safely Working For You

 To prevent the spread of COVID-19 and protect our workforce and customers, we significantly reduced passport operations in March 2020.
-We temporarily suspended expedited passport processing and restricted service to cases involving life-or-death emergencies.
+We have temporarily suspended expedited passport processing for customers applying at an acceptance facility or renewing by mail.
+At our passport agencies and centers, we have restricted in person service and expedited passport processing to cases involving life-or-death emergencies.

 As global conditions evolve and U.S. states begin to reopen, we are resuming operations in phases.
 We ask for your patience as we safely work on your application.